 Morning: Horniman Museum

-If the weather's nice, head out to the huge gardens where you can meet goats, rabbits, chickens and ferrets on the Animal Walk and play on giant musical instruments in the new Sound Garden.
+If the weather's nice, head out to the huge gardens where you can meet goats, rabbits, chickens and ferrets on the Animal Walk and play on giant musical instruments in the Sound Garden.
 Both the museum and gardens are pushchair-friendly, with accessible toilets and baby changing facilities.

 Lunch in Covent Garden